serene-water/node-red-contrib-coda-io/README.md

 ![Example of an upsert flow using the Coda nodes](./doc/images/flow_upsert.jpg)

 # TODO:
-- [ ] Add an option to get folders.
+- [x] Add an option to get folders and sections.
 Currently only supports tables
 - [ ] Add an option to get columns.
 Currently only supports rows
 - [ ] Build a Coda row parser to make it easy to feed Coda row data into the upsert node
 - [ ] Accept `msg` object members as variable field values so table/column names can be set dynamically